hyundai-robotics/doc-hi6-operation/book.md

-2. Select a code number from the list or input the code number in the input area, and then touch the \[OK\] button or press the &lt;enter&gt; key.
+2. Select a code number from the list or input the code number in the input area, and then touch the \[OK\] button or press the <<b>ENTER</b>> key.
 Then, the function designated to the selected R code will be executed.

 ![](../_assets/image_523.png)